An endovascular device manufacturer aims to achieve controlled induction heating of a catheter tipping die.

 Time: 3 to 4 seconds

 Catheters are formed by inserting catheter tubing into a heated die.
-When the plastic touches the inner surface of the die, it melts and flows into the die’s cavity.
-After air- cooling the die for no more than 8 seconds, the plastic solidifies.
-Then, we can remove it from the die.
-The formed tip takes the shape of the die’s inner cavity a.k.a it forms rounded edges.
-The temperature of the die is continuously monitored with a“K” type thermocouple, which allows us to keep track on the process.
+When the plastic tube presses against the inner surface of the die, it melts and flows into the die’s cavity.
+After air- cooling the die, for no more than 8 seconds, the plastic solidifies.
+Then, it can be removed from the die.
+The formed tip takes the shape of the die’s inner cavity forming rounded edges.
+The temperature of the die is continuously monitored with a “K” type thermocouple, which allows us to monitor the process.

 What Should Be Considered When Heating a Die?

-- Cycle time (Sec/Piece) – the right induction heating equipment should allow you to track the time and estimate the amount of catheters you can tip.
+- Cycle time (Sec/Piece) – the right induction heating equipment should allow you to track the time and estimate the productivity or quantity of catheters that can be tipped.

 - Air gap – the gap between the die and the coil should be 1 mm from each side.

-- Melting the plasti – the tube should be inserted at optimum pressure during pre-heating.
+- Melting the plastic – the tube should be inserted at optimum pressure during pre-heating.
 This way the die will increase its temperature before the insertion of the catheter.

-- The insertion speed – the speed with which the catheter is inserted into the die is crucial.
-It must be adjusted to match the melting rate, which is controlled by a pneumatic flow control valve.
+- The insertion speed – the speed with which the catheter is inserted into the die.
+It is controlled by a pneumatic flow control valve and is very important for the quality of the tipping process.
+It must be carefully adjusted to match the melting rate.